floodyberry/poly1305-donna/README.md

 where "poly1305 version" is one of

  * -m64 poly1305-donna-c64-unrolled.c
- * -m64 poly1305-donna-x64-sse2.s
+ * -m64 poly1305-donna-x64-sse2.S
  * -m32 poly1305-donna-unrolled.c
- * -m32 poly1305-donna-x86-sse2.s
+ * -m32 poly1305-donna-x86-sse2.S

 and link against poly1305.o

 The .c source for the SSE2 versions is for inspection only.
-Compilers are not guaranteed to generate decent code, so I included .s versions compiled with icc (or gcc!) for the best performance.
+Compilers are not guaranteed to generate decent code, so I included .S versions compiled with icc (or gcc!) for the best performance.

 SSE2 assembler is PIC safe and works under MinGW/MinGW64.